Letztes Update: 17. Januar 2026

 Antwort der Redaktion

-Anime and manga are perhaps the most influential mediums in the realm of Japanese sci-fi.
-Series like "Neon Genesis Evangelion" and "Ghost in the Shell" have not only captivated Japanese audiences but have also gained international acclaim.
-These works often delve into complex themes, such as artificial intelligence and existentialism, further boosting the sci-fi popularity in Japan.
+Anime and manga are perhaps the most significant contributors to sci-fi popularity in Japan.
+Series like "Neon Genesis Evangelion" and "Ghost in the Shell" have gained international acclaim, showcasing Japan's innovative approach to sci-fi storytelling.
+These works often explore complex themes such as identity, consciousness, and the impact of technology on society.

 Last updated 3 mins ago